bendanye/shortcut-kata/vi/README.md

 14. Search for `vi`
 15. Search forward
 16. Search backward
+17. Go to line 9 and copy the entire line
+18. Paste it to next line
-17. Activate replace mode
+19. Activate replace mode
-18. Quit without saving and close terminal
+20. Quit without saving and close terminal